Parallel algorithms and concentration bounds for the Lovasz Local Lemma via witness DAGs

 Can we avoid this extraneous factor of $\log n$?
 In this section, we answer this question in the affirmative by giving a concentration result for the number of resamplings.
 We show that whp the number of resamplings will not exceed $O(W)$ (assuming that $W$ is sufficiently large).

-We note that the straightforward approach here would be the following: the probability that there are $T$ resamplings is at most the probability that there is a $T$-node WD compatible with $R$; this can be upper-bounded by summing the weights of all such $T$-node WDs.
-This straightforward approach can only the weaker result that number of resamplings is bounded by $O(W/\epsilon)$.
+We note that a straightforward approach to show concentration would be the following: the probability that there are $T$ resamplings is at most the probability that there is a $T$-node WD compatible with $R$; this can be upper-bounded by summing the weights of all such $T$-node WDs.
+This proof strategy leads to the weaker result that number of resamplings is bounded by $O(W/\epsilon)$.

 This multiplicative dependence on $\epsilon$ appears in prior concentration bounds.
-For instance, Kolipaka \& Szegedy \cite{kolipaka} shows that the Resampling Algorithm performs $O(n^2/\epsilon + n/\epsilon \log (1/\epsilon))$ resamplings with constant probability, and \cite{achlioptas} shows that in the symmetric LLL setting the Resampling Algorithm performs $O(n/\epsilon)$ resamplings whp.
-Such results have a large gap $\epsilon$ is very small.
+For instance, Kolipaka \& Szegedy \cite{kolipaka} shows that the Resampling Algorithm performs $O(n^2/\epsilon + n/\epsilon \log (1/\epsilon))$ resamplings with constant probability, and Achlioptas \& Iliopoulos \cite{achlioptas} shows that in the symmetric LLL setting the Resampling Algorithm performs $O(n/\epsilon)$ resamplings whp.
+Such results have a large gap when $\epsilon$ is small.
 Our main contribution is to remove this factor of $\epsilon^{-1}$.

 \begin{proposition} Given any distinct bad events $B_1, \dots, B_s$, the total weight of all WDs with $s$ sink nodes labeled $B_1, \dots, B_s$, is at most $\prod_{i=1}^s \mu(B_i)$. \end{proposition} \begin{proof} We define a function $F$ which which maps $s$-tuples $(\tau_1, \dots, \tau_s) \in \Gamma(B_1) \times \dots \times \Gamma(B_s)$ to WDs $G = F(\tau_1, \dots, \tau_s)$ whose sink nodes are labeled $B_1, \dots, B_s$.
 The function is defined by first forming the disjoint union of the graphs $\tau_1, \dots, \tau_s$.
 We then add an edge from a node $B \in \tau_i$ to $B' \in \tau_j$ iff $i < j$ and $B \sim B'$.